krim404/DellXPS15-9550-OSX/Tutorial_10.13.md

 `diskutil mount EFI`
 Inside the terminal.
 Mac OS will automatically mount the EFI partition of the USB stick and not the local machine, but just in case: make sure it really is to prevent damage to the host machine

-Overwrite everything in the CLOVER folder of the partition EFI with the content of ./10.12/CLOVER.
+Overwrite everything in the CLOVER folder of the partition EFI with the content of ./10.13/CLOVER.
 If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
-If you could use the 4k sector patch, replace the config.plist with the 4kconfig.plist.
-If you have a hynix or liteon nvme ssd and you didn't/couldn't do the 4k sector switch, you'll have to add the patch mentioned in [./10.12/Post-Install/AD-Kexts/HackrNVMe/setup_patch.md](10.12/Post-Install/AD-Kexts/HackrNVMe/setup_patch.md)

 Go into the EFI Configuration (BIOS) of your Dell XPS 15:
 ```